Galfy1/ros2-droneswarm-sim-ws/README.md

     - `source /opt/ros/humble/setup.bash`
     - `colcon build`

-NOTE: If rosdep... outputs an error, you might need to call "sudo rosdep init" and try again

 # How to Run / Launch
 1. Open a new terminal (never run/launch in the same terminal you build the workspace)
 1. Source overlay: